PRC-Data-Challenge-2024/team_mindful_donkey/README.md

 Formulas from Yoshiki Kato's [weather_paramters](https://github.com/Yoshiki443/weather_parameters) package were used to calculate cross wind and tail wind from the provided v and u compoents.

-### Clean up data and finalize stage I features
+### Clean up data and finalize STAGE I features

 See [clean_up_phase_one notebook]().
-This notebook restructures the data and adds some additional features, including the day of the week, the hour in local time, and an adjusted cargo load weight value based on the average monthly aircraft load factors in Europe extracted from monthly IATA publications.
+This notebook restructures the data and adds some additional features, including the day of the week, the hour in local time, and an adjusted cargo load weight value based on the average monthly [aircraft load factors in Europe]() extracted from monthly IATA publications.

 | field | description | percent available |
 | --- | --- | --- |